-PRIVATE OFF-CAMPUS HOUSING AGREEMENT For 2017-2018
+PRIVATE OFF-CAMPUS HOUSING AGREEMENT FOR 2018-2019

-As a residential college, Lafavette College believes in the intrinsic educational value of living on-campus, with peers, in close proximity to faculty, classrooms, and libraries.
-The college grants the privilege of living off-campus to a small percentage of the student population in recognition that valuable life skills can also be gained through a more autonomous living environment.
-To live in houses or apartments owned by private landlords, students must follow established criteria and receive permission, in writing, from the Director of Residence Life or his/her designee in order to live off-campus.
+As a residential college, Lafayette College believes in the intrinsic educational value of living on campus, with peers, in close proximity to faculty, classrooms, and libraries.
+The College grants the privilege of living off campus to a small percentage of the student population in recognition that valuable life skills also can be gained through a more autonomous living environment.
+To live in houses or apartments owned by private landlords, students must follow established criteria and receive permission, in writing, from the director of Residence Life or his/her designee in order to live off campus.

 Lafayette College works to ensure that students residing in private off-campus housing will enjoy a positive and educational living experience in which they build upon community living skills that were learned in the residence halls and apply them to an off-campus living experience.
 We expect students will make a positive contribution to their neighborhood.
 To these ends, specific responsibilities are associated with the privilege of residing in private off-campus housing.
-Students living in private off-campus housing are expected to abide by State laws, City laws and ordinances, and all of the policies outlined in the Student Handbook.
+Students living in private off-campus housing are expected to abide by state laws, city laws and ordinances, and all policies outlined in the Student Handbook.
 Students who demonstrate that they are unable to abide by these policies, laws, and ordinances will be subject to disciplinary action from the College, as well as City or State Police.
 Consequences could include being required to move back to an on-campus residence hall.